UPDATED

 9. 9

-What happens after I pass the CNA program?
+What happens after I pass the program?

 This is when things get exciting!
 Now you can apply for your certification.
 Each state has its own requirements for the examination: how to apply, what the cost will be, where the exam will be, and what to bring.
 Your school will tell you what to do.